-Twenty deciduous teeth normally begin appearing at close to age 6 mo and should all be in place by age 30 mo ( Tooth Eruption Times).
-These teeth are followed by 32 permanent teeth that begin to appear by about age 6.
+Twenty deciduous teeth normally begin appearing at close to age 6 months and should all be in place by age 30 months (see table Tooth Eruption Times Tooth Eruption Times Physical growth includes attainment of full height and appropriate weight and an increase in size of all organs (except lymphatic tissue, which decreases in size).
+Growth from birth to adolescence... read more ).
+These teeth are followed by 32 permanent teeth that begin to appear by about age 6 years.
 The period from age 6 to 11 is called the mixed dentition stage, in which both deciduous and permanent teeth are present.
 Timing of tooth eruption is one indicator of skeletal age and may identify growth retardation or establish age for forensic purposes.

 The gingiva surrounds the teeth at the base of their crown.
 The alveolar ridges are trabecular bone containing sockets for the teeth.
 The periodontium consists of the tissues that support the teeth—the gingiva, epithelial attachment, connective tissue attachment, periodontal ligament, and alveolar bone.
 The mandible and maxilla support the alveolar ridges and house the teeth.
 Saliva from the salivary glands bathes and protects the teeth.
 The tongue directs food between the grinding surfaces and helps clean the teeth.
 The maxilla receives innervation from the maxillary nerve, the 2nd division of the trigeminal nerve (the 5th cranial nerve).
 The mandibular nerve, which is the 3rd and most inferior division of the trigeminal nerve, innervates the mandible.

 The dorsal surface of the tongue is covered with numerous whitish elevations called the filiform papillae.
 Interspersed among them are isolated reddish prominences called the fungiform papillae, occurring mostly on the anterior part of the tongue.
 The circumvallate papillae, numbering 8 to 12, are considerably larger and lie posteriorly in a V pattern.
 The circumvallate papillae do not project from the tongue but instead are surrounded by a trench.
-The foliate papillae appear as a series of parallel, slitlike folds on the lateral borders of the tongue, near the anterior pillars of the fauces.
+The foliate papillae appear as a series of parallel, slit-like folds on the lateral borders of the tongue, near the anterior pillars of the fauces.
 They vary in length and can easily be confused with malignant lesions, as may the foramen cecum, median rhomboid glossitis, and, rarely, a lingual thyroid nodule.
 Lingual tonsils are components of the Waldeyer ring, are at the back of the tongue, and should not be mistaken for lesions.
 If an apparent abnormality is bilateral, it is almost always a normal variant.

 The major salivary glands are the paired parotid, submandibular, and sublingual glands.
 Most oral mucosal surfaces contain many minor mucus-secreting salivary glands.
 Anteriorly and near the midline on each side of the floor of the mouth are the openings of the Wharton ducts, which drain the ipsilateral submandibular and sublingual glands.
 The parotid glands drain into the cheeks via the Stensen ducts.